 He is also a Director of the publicly listed building company AV Jennings Ltd and Chairman of two private companies, including an affiliated body of the Sydney Adventist Hospital Foundation.

 Bruce has lived in Australia and Singapore and worked across many countries in the pharmaceutical, food distribution, property, manufacturing, liquor, hospitality, sporting and tourism industries.
 He has been recognised by Tourism Training Australia with a Platinum Award for Contribution to Tourism in Australia.

 MBBS PhD, FRACP, Paediatric Endocrinologist

-Bruce is the secretary of the APEG diabetes subcommittee, a member of the Australian Type 1 Diabetes Clinical Research Network, Chair of the Growth Hormone Advisory Committee and a member of Diabetes NSW Children’s Services Committee.
+Bruce has held a number of prestigious positions including the secretary of the APEG diabetes subcommittee, member of the Australian Type 1 Diabetes Clinical Research Network, Chair of the Australian Growth Hormone Advisory Committee, member of the ISPAD advisory council, and a member of Diabetes NSW Children’s Services Committee.

 Geraldine Daley AM

 Geraldine is a practicing solicitor admitted to both the Supreme Court of New South Wales and the High Court of Australia.
 She holds a Master in Laws and is an Accredited Specialist in her field.
 She is a graduate of the Australian Institute of Company Directors.

 As an insatiable learner who relishes the opportunity to enrich her corporate knowledge base, she has undertaken further training in the areas of corporate governance, directors’ duties, bullying and harassment prevention, and employment and industrial law.

 Geraldine is a Director of Colin Daley Quinn Solicitors, an incorporated legal practice.
 She specialises in litigation and dispute resolution, and is jointly responsible for the operational and executive management of the legal practice.